Housing Opportunity Index (HOI)

 Analysis of Performance

 According to the National Association of Home Builders/Wells Fargo Housing Opportunity Index (HOI), Fort Collins once more is over the target of 5% over the national housing index number.
-This means that 69.5% of all new and existing homes sold in the last quarter were affordable to families earning the area median income.
-While housing affordability slipped slightly in Fort Collins, the drop at the national level was more pronounced allowing a bigger spread between the two.
-While this quarter experienced a slight decrease in affordability locally and nationally, both of these markets are still reasonably affordable by historic standards.
+This means that 69.6% of all new and existing homes sold in the last quarter were affordable to families earning the area median income.
+Housing affordability is holding steady locally in Fort Collins, while the national figure slipped down almost 1%.
 With interest rates remaining near historic lows and job growth looking promising, real estate activity should remain high.
+(This metric is always reported for the previous quarter).

 The Housing Opportunity Index (HOI) is defined as the share of homes sold in an area that would have been affordable to a family earning the local median income.
 The target is to be 5% better than the national HOI.